Black Seed Oil & Cancer

 Researchers under Freddie Bray of the International Agency for Research on Cancer (IARC) in Lyon, France, found that there were 12.7 million new cases of cancer in 2008 and that this figure will rise to 22.2 million by 2030.

-The reasons for the rise are demographic and lifestyle factors, smoking, depleted value in our foods, drug use, alcohol, air pollution.
+Among the many reasons for the dramatic rise in cancer are demographic and lifestyle factors, smoking, depleted nutrients in our food, drug use, alcohol, chemicals, and air pollution.

 Extracts of the blessed seed have patents for: